WE ARE NOW RECEIVING APPLICATIONS. DEADLINE 1 JUNE 2017 (for the programme of 2018)

 HMK is looking for innovative projects that make full use of the unique opportunities offered.
-Projects may be presented outside the Maria Chapel, or can take on other forms than an exhibition.
-HMK is keen on artistic projects that do not only focus on art itself but which, in content or practice, are able to expand the artistic field and make connections outside an art-context.
-HMK focuses and facilitates collaborations; preferably you work with (Dutch) artists or others with whom you haven’t (extensively) worked with before.
+Preference is given to projects that take the context/history of Hoorn or surrounding area as a starting point to explore current socio-political issues.
 The beautiful chapel/exhibition space lends itself well for ambitious projects, and we prefer to facilitate projects that for one reason or other cannot (easily) be realized somewhere else.

 Things to consider when applying